 One Outstanding Advisor award is given each year to a faculty member who has been selected by the Outstanding Advisor Selection Committee.
 Students, faculty, and staff may nominate faculty members for this prestigious award.
 Nominations will be accepted by the Office of Academic Affairs throughout the academic year until the end of April.
-To be eligible, faculty must be full-time, teaching at least six credit hours a semester and must be in at least the third year of teaching at Missouri Southern State University.
+To be eligible, faculty must be fulltime, teaching at least six credit hours a semester and must be in at least the third year of teaching at Missouri Southern State University.
 The Outstanding Advisor Selection Committee consists of the recipients of the Outstanding Advisor Awards for the past three years and three members of the Academic Advising Council to be selected by the Academic Advising Council.
 If there is a tie vote within the Outstanding Advisor Selection Committee, the vote shall be put to the Academic Advising Council which will make the final determination of the recipient.
 This award is a monetary award and is funded by the Missouri Southern Foundation.
-The recipient of the Outstanding Advisor Award is encouraged to apply to the Missouri Academic Advising Advising Advisor Award is encouraged to apply to the Missouri Academic Advising Advising Advisor Award is encouraged to apply to the Missouri Academic Advising Advising Advisor Award is encouraged to apply to the Missouri Academic Advising Advising Advisor Award is encouraged to apply to the Missouri Academic Advising Advising Advisor Award is encouraged to apply to the Missouri Academic Advising Advising Advisor Award is encouraged to apply to the Missouri Academic Advising Advising Advisor Award is encouraged to apply to the Missouri Academic Advising Advising Advisor Award is encouraged to apply to the Missouri Academic Advising Advising Advisor Award is encouraged to apply to the Missouri Academic Advising Advising Advisor Award is encouraged to apply to the Missouri Academic Advising Advising Advising Advisor at the state level.
+The recipient of the Outstanding Advisor Award is encouraged to apply to the Missouri Academic Advising Association for the outstanding advisor at the state level.